allenai/syrup/README.md

  * @param {object}  paths                         Optional object defining paths relevant to the
  *                                                project.
 If not specified the defaults are used.
  * @param {string}  paths.base                    The base directory of your project where the
  *                                                gulpfile itself lives.
-Defaults to
+Defaults to the current
- *                                                process.cwd().
+ *                                                working directory.
- * @param {string}  paths.html                    Path to the project's HTML files.
+ * @param {string}  paths.html                    Path to the project's HTML files which should
+ *                                                be copied into the output directory.
- * @param {string}  paths.jshint                  Path to javascript files which should be linted
+ * @param {string}  paths.jshint                  Path to the javascript files which should be
- *                                                using jshint.
+ *                                                linted using jshint.
+ * @param {string}  paths.js                      Javascript entry point.
+It and all dependencies
+ *                                                loaded via require() will be bundled into
+ *                                                a single javascript file of the same name.
- * @param {string}  paths.js                      Path to javascript files to be bundled using
+ * @param {string}  paths.allLess                 Path to all less files which will be watched
+ *                                                for changes and cause less re-compilation as
- *                                                browserify.
+ *                                                changes occur.
- * @param {string}  paths.less                    Path to the project's less files.
+ * @param {string}  paths.less                    The less entry-point.
+The less file and it's
+ *                                                dependencies (specified using @import) will
+ *                                                be compiled into a single static css file of
+ *                                                the same name.
- * @param {string}  paths.assets                  Path to the project's assets.
+ * @param {string}  paths.assets                  Path to the project's static assets (images,
+ *                                                fonts, etc).
  * @param {string}  paths.build                   Path to the project's build directory where the
- *                                                final output should be placed.
+ *                                                output should be placed.
  * @returns {undefined}
  */
 syrup.gulp.init(gulp, options, configParameters, paths)